While we don’t want our computer hardware to fail at all or even while still under its warranty period but it’s a fact of life that some of them do.

 In a span of a week, two (2) – one (a 120 GB PNY CS1311) was used as a back-up in a Mac while the other (a 480 GB OCZ-Toshiba ARC100) was the primary drive in a custom-made PC- of my SSDs failed that left me scrambling to look for their invoices up in our attic.

-Luckily, I had saved those receipts and that both SSDs are still within their warranty periods.
-Majority of SSD manufacturers these days offer a 3-year warranty for their entry-level to mid-range models.
+Luckily, I had saved those receipts, and that both SSDs are still within their warranty periods.
+The majority of SSD manufacturers these days offer a 3-year warranty for their entry-level to mid-range models.
 Some high-end units (usually the ‘enterprise’ models) get from 5 to 10-year warranty periods.

 So this was my RMA (Return Merchandise Authorization) experience for the two products:

 For the 480 GB ARC100 by OCZ-Toshiba, my expense was zero and I had my replacement SSD in hand just after four (4) days of filing the RMA.
 Currently, they have the best warranty program in the industry with their “Advanced Warranty Program” for most of their SSDs including some ‘legacy‘ (aka: obsolete) models.